obsidiandynamics/meteor/README.md

 ## Working with byte arrays
 We want to keep to a light feature set until the project matures to a production-grade system.
 For the time being, there is no concept of object (de)serialization built into HazelQ; instead records deal directly with byte arrays.
 While it means you have to push your own bytes around, it gives you the most flexibility with the choice of serialization frameworks.
 In practice, all serializers convert between objects and either character or byte streams, so plugging in a serializer is a trivial matter.

-Future iterations will include a mechanism for serializing objects and, crucially, _pipelining_ — where (de)serialization is performed in a different thread to the rest of the application, thereby capitalising on multi-core CPUs.
+**Note:** Future iterations may include a mechanism for serializing objects and, crucially, _pipelining_ — where (de)serialization is performed in a different thread to the rest of the application, thereby capitalising on multi-core CPUs.

 ## Switching providers
 `HazelcastProvider` is an abstract factory for obtaining `HazelcastInstance` objects with varying behaviour.
 Its use is completely optional — if you are already accustomed to using a `HazelcastInstanceFactory`, you may continue to do so.
 The real advantage is that it allows for dependency inversion — decoupling your application from the physical grid.
 Presently, there are two implementations: